Grassmannian Optimization for Online Tensor Completion and Tracking with the t-SVD: Introduction

 To address these concerns, there is extensive recent literature studying low-dimensional tensor decompositions and fast algorithms for computing them.
-These decompositions provide a low-memory model approximation to tensor data that can be used for compression and interpolating missing entries.
+These decompositions provide a low-memory model approximation to tensor data that can be used for compression and interpolation of missing entries.
 Several algebraic frameworks exist for the analysis and decomposition of tensors, each with their own notion of tensor rank.
-In this paper, we consider sampling and recovery of 3-way tensors using the algebraic framework of the t-SVD \cite{Kilmer2011FactorizationSF,kilmer_braman_hao_hoover,martin_shafer_larue}.
-Three-way tensors are treated as linear operators over the space of oriented matrices and group rings of fibers under the t-product multiplicative operator.
+In this paper, we consider sampling and recovery of three-way tensors using the algebraic framework of the tensor singular value decomposition (t-SVD) \cite{Kilmer2011FactorizationSF,kilmer_braman_hao_hoover,martin_shafer_larue}.
+Three-way tensors are treated as linear operators over the space of oriented matrices and group rings of fibers under the tensor-product (t-product) multiplicative operator.
 Using this framework, one obtains an SVD-like factorization referred to as the tensor-SVD (t-SVD) with a defined notion of rank referred to as the tubal-rank.
 A key property of the t-SVD is the optimality of the truncated t-SVD for data approximation under the Frobenius norm measure \cite{Zhang_Aeron}.

-The t-SVD has been well-studied in exact tensor recovery \cite{Zhang_Aeron}, image and video inpainting \cite{Zhang_et_al,tctf_algorithm,tensor_comp_visual_data}, hyperspectral data \cite{HSI_restoration,tv_hsi_denoise}, and solving tensor robust PCA problems for video foreground/background separation \cite{Lu,online_2d_tensor_rpca}.
+The t-SVD has found wide utility in computer vision \cite{Lu,online_2d_tensor_rpca}, image and signal processing \cite{Zhang_et_al,tctf_algorithm,tensor_comp_visual_data}, geophysics, HSI/HSV \cite{HSI_restoration,tv_hsi_denoise}, and other applications because of its ability to capture signal shifts and scaling due to the model's circulant algebra.
 However, most existing t-SVD based methods are batch methods that require all of the data to be stored in memory at computation time and/or require the computation of multiple SVDs.
 This is very time-consuming and inefficient for large-scale data.
+Current t-SVD algorithms also do not model dynamically changing data.

+Despite much development of the t-SVD, little work has shown its connections to standard multilinear algebra models, which are more mathematically interpretable.
+In this paper, we show the t-SVD can be equivalently expressed in standard multilinear algebra as a certain block-term decomposition (BTD) problem.
+The BTD model is a generalization of both the CANDECOMP/PARAFAC decomposition (CPD) and Tucker tensor decompositions with important applications in linear spectral mixture models, decoupling multivariate polynomials, and audio signal separation \cite{qian_et_al_matrix-vector}.
+To the best of our knowledge, we are the first to show this equivalence.
+We show the t-SVD is an efficient factorization of each block in the BTD by utilizing a fixed unitary factor---the discrete Fourier transform matrix---in the third mode.